PierreSenellart/provsql/where_panel/README.md

 Server: for example `/var/www/html` with `LAMP`.

-Enter proper information in the config file and, if needed, check if your PostgreSQL server is correctly configured in `/etc/postgresql/X.X/main/pg_hba.conf`.
-Where X.X is the version of the server currently running.
+Enter proper information in the config file and, if needed, check if your PostgreSQL server is correctly configured in `/etc/postgresql/X.X/main/pg_hba.conf` (X.X is the version of the server currently running).
+Be sure you choose either *trust* or *md5* as a method.
+If you use the *md5* method make sure you have already set a passwd to the user.
+By default, the connexion string of the config file attempt to connect as user `postgres` with same dbname and passwd.

 ## Testing your installation